F-1 Regulations & Maintaining Your F-1 Status

 Back to top

-Detailed information on the requirements for each type of employment and practical training, including application process details and forms, can be found via the links below:
+F-1 students may not work off-campus except in limited circumstances where the employment is allowed by the F-1 regulations and authorized in advance.
+Detailed information on each type of off-campus employment authorization, including application process details and forms, can be found via the links below:

 Back to top

-To apply for an extension, your OIE advisor will need to receive the following:
+To apply for an extension, your OIE advisor must receive the following:

 Back to top